What is influenza?

 Influenza viruses continually mutate or change, which enables the virus to evade the immune system of a child.
 People are susceptible to influenza infection throughout their lives.
 The process works as follows:

 - A person infected with influenza virus develops antibody against that virus.

 - The "older" antibody no longer recognizes the "newer" virus.

 - Reinfection occurs.

 The older antibody can, however, provide partial protection against reinfection.
 Currently, three different influenza viruses circulate worldwide: two type A viruses and one type B virus.
-Immunizations given each year to protect against the influenza virus strain from each type that is expected to cause the flu within that year.
+Immunizations given each year to protect against the flu contain the influenza virus strain from each type that is expected to cause the flu within that year.

 What causes influenza?

 An influenza virus is generally passed from person to person by airborne transmission.
 This means your child can contract the flu by coming in contact with airborne viruses from an affected person by way of sneezing and coughing.
 The virus can also live for a short time on objects such as doorknobs, pens/pencils, keyboards, telephone receivers, and eating or drinking utensils, for example.
 Therefore, it may also be spread when your child touches something that has been handled by someone infected with the virus and then your child touches his/her own mouth, nose, or eyes.

 People are generally the most contagious with the flu 24 hours before they start having symptoms and during the time they have the most symptoms.
 That is why it is hard to prevent the spread of the flu, especially among children, because they do not always know they are sick while they are still spreading the disease.
 The risk of infecting others usually stops around the seventh day of the infection.